General Social Agents: External validity in pre-committed novel settings

-We instead use symmetric Nash equilibria as our theoretical benchmark.
-This choice offers several advantages: (i) this solution concept exists for any symmetric two-player game with a finite number of actions \citep{nash1951noncooperative}; (ii) it can be computed systematically across all game types in our dataset; and (iii) all games are played independently by participants (AI and human), making symmetry a natural assumption.
-It suggests a ``consistent common belief'' across the population \citep{STAHL1994}.
+The second benchmark is symmetric Nash equilibria.
+Unlike the cognitive hierarchy model, this solution concept does not require any previous data to generate predictions.
+It is also flexible: symmetric Nash equilibria exist for any symmetric two-player game with a finite number of actions \citep{nash1951noncooperative}.
+They can be computed systematically across all game types in our dataset.
+Furthermore, in our setting, all games are played independently by participants (AI and human), making symmetry a natural assumption that suggests a ``consistent common belief'' across the population \citep{STAHL1994}.

 Since many games have multiple symmetric Nash equilibria, we require a systematic method to select a single equilibrium prediction.
 Indeed, one game in $S$ has $\MaxSymmNash$ symmetric equilibria.
 Unfortunately, there is no universally agreed-upon criterion for selecting the ``optimal'' symmetric equilibrium across all games \citep{camerer2003behavioral, tadelis2013game}.